Skip to Content

 • Types of mesothelioma treated: Biphasic mesothelioma, epithelioid mesothelioma, peritoneal mesothelioma, pleural mesothelioma, sarcomatoid mesothelioma

 • FDA approval: Cisplatin plus pemetrexed is approved for first-line treatment of pleural mesothelioma.
-Patients ineligible for resection may be candidates for this type of chemotherapy.
+Patients ineligible for surgery may be candidates for this type of chemotherapy.
 Cisplatin with pemetrexed is also approved for first-line treatment of non-small cell lung cancer.
 Cisplatin is approved on its own for second-line treatment of non-small cell lung cancer.

 02. Cisplatin and Mesothelioma